Our rating(4.2/5)

 *Including GST.

-It is more affordable to purchase the kits as a bundle through Square, as opposed to buying the equipment individually (see before-and-after prices above).
-However, if you already have some of the items, it could be better to source the rest separately.
+It is more affordable to purchase a kit through Square than buying the equipment individually.
+But if you already have some of the items, it could be better to source the rest separately.
+If using an iPad, we recommend getting Square Stand for $149, which includes EFTPOS reading capabilities.

 Alternatively, you can get Square Register for $1,099 incl.
 GST that would replace the need for an iPad, tablet holder and card machine.
 This is a unique touchscreen device by Square with the Restaurants POS built in.